wwq5-code/BlindU/README.md

 ### Overview
 This repository is the official implementation of MCFU, and the corresponding paper is under review.

-We compress the whole project and add the MU_no_sahring_raw.zip file for Artifact Evaluation.
+We compress the whole project and add the MU_no_sharing_raw.zip file for Artifact Evaluation.

 ### Prerequisites